 - Most brands of color printers will affix a small series of dots to every page with the printer’s model, serial number, and date.
 Occasionally, the buyer’s information will be placed within this coding.
 The quality of laser printers keeps getting better, and the dots were put into place as a viable counterfeiting measure.
 Many individuals have claimed that this practice is an invasion of privacy.

 Laser printers are becoming more common in small businesses.
 It has become more affordable to keep a laser printer in the office than run down to the local copy shop to get a few copies made.
 Expect to see more laser printers hitting the market as the quality and speed of the laser process improve.
-You may also like to read our article about how to assign default printer to different applications.
+You may also like to read our article on how to assign default printer to different applications.